Welcome to the Parish of Abbeydale and Millhouses

-Holy Trinity Church is open Monday to Saturday 9.00 am - 4.30 pm and St John's Church is open Monday to Friday 9.00 am - 4.30 pm, for quiet contemplation or just to see inside our magnificent buildings.
+Holy Trinity Church is open Monday to Saturday 10.00 am - 4.00 pm and St John's Church is normally open Monday to Thursday 10.00 am - 4.30 pm, for quiet contemplation or just to see inside our magnificent buildings.

 We are always pleased to welcome enquiries about Baptism - both of infants and of older children and adults.
 We try whenever possible to hold baptisms in the course of our normal 10.00 am Sunday worship, when the newly baptised member can be welcomed by the congregation.

 We are fortunate at Holy Trinity in having a church which, although it is relatively modern (1937), has a simple, dignified interior, a splendid organ and an attractive setting.
 In contrast, St John's has a Victorian building, blending the simple, Anglican walls with the ornate stained glass windows and central nave.

 Funeral enquiries should be made in the first instance, whether in person or through your funeral director, to the Vicar.